freyste/freyste.github.io/_posts/2018-11-24-WaffleBoi.md

-The Late Night Snack Boi
+It started with a late night snack craving for avocao waffles...

 ![_config.yml]({{ site.baseurl }}/images/waffle2.jpeg)

-The Monte Cristo Boi with ham, swiss, and raspberry
+Then a Monte Cristo waffle with ham, swiss, and raspberry...

 ![_config.yml]({{ site.baseurl }}/images/waffle3.jpeg)

-The Brie Blue Boi with brie and blueberries
+Next was the blue waffle with brie and blueberries...

 ![_config.yml]({{ site.baseurl }}/images/waffle5.jpeg)

-Xtreme bacon waffles
+Then Xtreme bacon waffles...

 ![_config.yml]({{ site.baseurl }}/images/waffle7.jpeg)

-Every morning starts with a decision, sweet or savory with avocado, brie, and egg vs yogurt, mangos, and strawberries
+Every morning started with a decision, sweet or savory with avocado, brie, and egg vs yogurt, mangos, and strawberries...

 ![_config.yml]({{ site.baseurl }}/images/waffle8.jpeg)

-The waffle problem is in the water
+The waffle problem is in the water...

 ![_config.yml]({{ site.baseurl }}/images/waffle10.jpeg)

-Go big on the batter
+Went too big on the batter sometimes...

 ![_config.yml]({{ site.baseurl }}/images/waffle.gif)

-Strawberry creamcheese waffles
+Strawberry creamcheese waffles...

 ![_config.yml]({{ site.baseurl }}/images/waffle12.jpeg)

-Blue & Bleu with bleu cheese and blueberry waffles
+More blueberry brie waffles...

 ![_config.yml]({{ site.baseurl }}/images/waffle13.jpeg)

-Saturday morning team brunch powered by waffles
+Getting the whole Sunday morning brunch crew in on the waffles...

 ![_config.yml]({{ site.baseurl }}/images/waffle16.jpeg)

-This waffle stuff has to stop...
+This waffle stuff has to stop.